 Set permissions for ArcGIS web services

 Once you've configured your security settings and defined users and roles, you can set permissions for services to control who is allowed to access them.

-ArcGIS Server controls access to the GIS web services hosted on your server using a role-based access control model.
+ArcGIS Server controls access to services using a role-based access control model.
 In a role-based access control model, the permission to access a secured service is controlled by assigning roles to that service.
 To consume a secured service, a user must be a member of a role that has been assigned permissions to access it.

-To set permissions for a service, see Editing permissions in Manager.
+To change the permissions for a service, see Control access to your services.

 When browsing ArcGIS Server Manager using Integrated Windows Authentication, the Sign Out link is no longer visible.
-This is because the user running the web browser is logged in automatically by the operating system.
+This is because the user running the web browser is signed in automatically by the operating system.
 To run the browser as another user, you can use the Windows Run as command option.
-To do this, locate the program shortcut on the Start menu, hold down the Shift key, right-click the program, and choose Run as different user.
+To do this, locate the program shortcut on the Start menu, press the Shift key while right-clicking the program, and choose Run as different user.

 Test access to secured services

 To test your setup, identify a Windows domain user account that has access to the root (site) folder containing your services.
 Sign in to Windows using this user account, open a web browser, and access your ArcGIS Server WSDL:

 Similarly, you can also view the Services Directory to verify access to secured services: